 work experiences appropriate for best service outcomes for infants, very young children, and families.

 The Competency Guidelines® are aligned with many in-service training and evidence-based practice models.
+The crosswalks below support applicants as a reference to document the competencies they have earned through the following trainings towards their endorsement application.
 The following crosswalks are available for use and reference:

 - Healthy Families America